sunnivin/lesson-modular-type-along/_episodes/03-exercise.md

   - Get comfortable with the forking workflow.
 keypoints:
   - Do a modular based code development following a template.
-  - Experience difficulties in developing one-size-fit all.
+  - Experience difficulties in developing one-size-fit all strategy.
   - Repeat basic git-commands.
 ---